fingerprintjs/fingerprintjs/contributing.md

 The static webpage files will be saved to the `playground/dist` directory.

-At this time, we do not accept pull requests for the plaground without creating an issue or having a GitHub discussion prior to that.
+At this time, we do not accept pull requests for the playground without creating an issue or having a GitHub discussion prior to that.

 ### Code style